KristopherPeck/BakiBot/README.md

 - Help: Sends a direct message with the command list to the user requesting the help.
 - Randombaki: Posts a random quote from the Manga/Anime series [Baki the Grappler](https://en.wikipedia.org/wiki/Baki_the_Grappler).
 These are located in util.py.
 - Randomgame: Pick a random game from the full game list.
+- tts: Send a TTS message to all users.